openstack/governance/resolutions/superseded/20160504-defcore-test-location.rst

 having the interoperability tests used by DefCore in a central location.
-The TC therefore encourages the DefCore committee to consider it an indication of future technical direction that we do not want tests outside of the `Tempest repository`_ used for trademark enforcement, and that any new or existing tests that cover capabilities they want to consider for trademark enforcement should be placed in Tempest.
+The TC therefore encourages the DefCore committee to consider it an indication of future technical direction that we do not want tests outside of the :repo:`openstack/tempest` used for trademark enforcement, and that any new or existing tests that cover capabilities they want to consider for trademark enforcement should be placed in Tempest.